analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

-Event synchronization between multiple threads should be avoided, unless the user is very familiar with the simulation scheduler and knows about all of the corner cases that may arise using multiple threads.
+Event synchronization between multiple threads should be avoided, unless the user is very familiar with the simulation scheduler and knows about all of the corner cases that may arise using multiple threads or there is no other way around it.

 **E2**